ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

 **Note:**

-For an example of virtual machine provisioning request using cloud-init via REST API, see *Provisioning a Virtual Machine Using Cloud-init* in the [{{ site.data.product.title }} REST API Guide](../rest_api/index.html#provisioning-a-virtual-machine-using-cloud-init) guide.
+For an example of virtual machine provisioning request using cloud-init via REST API, see *Provisioning a Virtual Machine Using Cloud-init* in the [{{ site.data.product.title_short }} REST API Guide](../rest_api/index.html#provisioning-a-virtual-machine-using-cloud-init) guide.

 #### Cloning a Virtual Machine